 Academic courses are based on a credit system.
-Each course offered in the University is allotted a certain number of credit hours.
+Each course offered in the University is allotted acertain number of credit hours.
 The number of credits is based on the hours of instructional contact in the classroom, laboratory and the amount of work the student is expected to perform outside of class hours in a week.
-A weight is assigned to each instructional method as presented in Annexure-II to equalise the differences in effort between different instructional methods.
 A classroom lecture/ tutorial/ skill development activity of 50 minutes per week, spread over the entire semester, shall be considered an instructional unit equal to one credit.
 A minimum of 100 minutes per week of laboratory session/ practical shall also be considered as one instructional unit and hence one credit.
-Fifty(50) minutes of project work per week with 3 hours of work performed independent of the Instructor during the entire semester is considered one instructional unit and one credit.
-Eight(8) hours in a day for four weeks is required for earning internship credits.
-The LTPSJC for each course represents Lecture (L), Tutorial (T), Practical (P), skill development (S), Project work/ Internship (J) and the total instructional delivery is indicated in hoursand the credits (C) indicates the effort.
+Fifty (50) minutes of project work per week with 3 hours of work performed independent of the Instructor during the entire semester is considered one instructional unit and one credit.
+Eight (8) hours in a day for four weeks is required for earning internship credits.
+The LTPSJC for each course represents Lecture (L), Tutorial (T), Practical (P), skilldevelopment (S), Project work/ Internship (J) and the total instructional delivery is indicated in hours and the credits (C) indicates the effort.